EdanToledo/Stoix/README.md

 ## System Design Paradigms
 Stoix offers two primary system design paradigms (Podracer Architectures) to cater to different research and deployment needs:

 - **Anakin:** Traditional Stoix implementations are fully end-to-end compiled with JAX, focusing on speed and simplicity with native JAX environments.
 This design paradigm is ideal for setups where all components, including environments, can be optimized using JAX, leveraging the full power of JAX's pmap and jit.
-For an illustration of the Anakin architecture, see this [figure](docs/images/anakin_arch.jpg) from the [Mava](mava) technical report.
+For an illustration of the Anakin architecture, see this [figure](docs/images/anakin_arch.jpg) from the [Mava][mava] technical report.

 - **Sebulba:** The Sebulba system introduces flexibility by allowing different devices to be assigned specifically for learning and acting.
 In this setup, acting devices serve as inference servers for multiple parallel environments, which can be written in any framework, not just JAX.
 This enables Stoix to be used with a broader range of environments while still benefiting from JAX's speed.
 For an illustration of the Sebulba architecture, see this [animation](docs/images/sebulba_arch.gif) from the [InstaDeep Sebulba implementation](https://github.com/instadeepai/sebulba/).